lsst/dp0-2_lsst_io/tutorials-examples/portal-usabilitytest-answerkey.rst

 Hint: you can use the scisql_nanojanskyToAbMag SQL function to convert fluxes to magnitudes.

-*Definition: The red sequence in galaxy clusters refers to a tight correlation observed in color-magnitude diagrams, where many of the galaxies in a cluster show a similar red color and brightness, indicating they are older, more evolved galaxies with less star formation.
+*Definition*: The red sequence in galaxy clusters refers to a tight correlation observed in color-magnitude diagrams, where many of the galaxies in a cluster show a similar red color and brightness, indicating they are older, more evolved galaxies with less star formation.

 Step 1.
 Visualize the region of the cluster
 ===========================================